zhouyuan/OAP/oap-cache/oap/docs/User-Guide.md

 ## Prerequisites

-SQL Index and Data Source Cache on Spark requires a working Hadoop cluster with YARN and Spark.
+SQL Index and Data Source Cache on Spark 3.0.0 requires a working Hadoop cluster with YARN and Spark.
 Running Spark on YARN requires a binary distribution of Spark, which is built with YARN support.
-We provide pre-built [Spark-3.0.0](https://github.com/Intel-bigdata/spark/releases/download/v3.0.0-intel-oap-0.9.0/spark-3.0.0-bin-hadoop2.7-intel-oap-0.9.0.tgz) based on hadoop-2.7 with numa patch applied to accelerate performance.
-If you use a different hadoop version, you should build it from source [here](https://github.com/Intel-bigdata/spark/releases/tag/v3.0.0-intel-oap-0.9.0).

 ## Getting Started